 But by a few weeks after his election, Trump appeared to have a different view on flag burning.
 In a tweet Nov.
 30, 2016, he suggested that those who burn the American flag should be jailed or have their citizenship revoked.
 His transition team did not respond to ABC News' request for comment at the time.

 Nobody should be allowed to burn the American flag - if they do, there must be consequences - perhaps loss of citizenship or year in jail!— Donald J. Trump (@realDonaldTrump) November 29, 2016

-According to court rulings, burning the American flag, is a protected form of expression under the First Amendment.
-Justice Antonin Scalia, whom Trump has repeatedly praised, though personally hated the idea of flag burning, told CNN in 2012 that it was protected.
+According to court rulings, burning the American flag is a protected form of expression under the First Amendment.
+Justice Antonin Scalia, whom Trump has repeatedly praised, acknowledged flag burning as a right though he hated the idea of it, he told CNN in 2012.

-"Yes, if I were king, I -- I would not allow people to go about burning the American flag.
+"Yes, if I were king, I — I would not allow people to go about burning the American flag.
 However, we have a First Amendment, which says that the right of free speech shall not be abridged.
 And it is addressed, in particular, to speech critical of the government.
 I mean, that was the main kind of speech that tyrants would seek to suppress.
 Burning the flag is a form of expression.
-Speech doesn't just mean written words or oral words .
-It could be semaphore.
-And burning a flag is a symbol that expresses an idea," Scalia said at the time.
+Speech doesn't just mean written words or oral words ...
+Burning a flag is a symbol that expresses an idea," Scalia said at the time.